-Interested in learning more about the judges who evaluated the final debate of the 2021 competition?
+Interested in learning more about the judges who will evaluate the final debate of the 2021-22 competition?
 See the following!

 Mr. William Brewer co-founded the national litigation firm of Brewer, Attorneys & Counselors in 1984.
 Since that time, he has earned a national reputation as one of the most successful lawyers in the United States practicing exclusively in the field of complex commercial litigation and dispute resolution.
 Mr. Brewer is also a co-founding partner of the Brewer Foundation.